qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

 # Running vector search queries

-In this short example, you will create a Qdrant collection, load data into it and run a basic search query.
+In this short example, you  will use the Python client to create a Qdrant collection, load data into it and run a basic search query.

 ![Qdrant Quickstart](/docs/quickstart.png)